-Pro tip: If you're looking for an Instagram worthy shot where you look perfect, you want the lowest setting for sure!
-You won't have to wear the helmet and harness so you can stay looking cute without all of that gear.
+Insider tip: If you're looking for an Instagram worthy shot where you look like you're effortlessly floating over the treetops, you want the lowest setting.
+You won't have to wear the helmet and harness so you can snap a picture in your outfit without all that gear.

-- Option two: Use the transfer service the swing offers.
+Use the transfer service the swing offers.
 You can find more info here.
-It will cost you $6 USD (for two people or more...only having one person has a fee of $12) as long as you are within 15 km of the swing.
-If you're further, you can still do it -- it'll just cost a little more.
+It will cost you about $5 USD (for two people or more...only having one person has a fee of $12) as long as you are within 15 km of the swing.
+If you're further, you can still use the service, it'll just cost a little more.

 With this service, they will pick you up from your hotel, take you to the swing and return you back to your hotel.
 There are no other stops you can make with this service.

 My personal favorite option.
 Because the Bali Swing is only going to be a part of your itinerary in Ubud, you'll probably want to visit other things around like the rice terraces and a couple of nearby temples.
 Hiring a driver means you can be dropped off, picked up, and driven to all of these other spots.
 I was able to hire a driver for the day just by walking around the main streets of Ubud and asking around.
 You can negotiate the price to be around $25 or $40 depending on where you'd like to be driven that day.